 Keep the Receipts and Forms Accessible

-Keep all documents and receipts accessible – you need to get all of the forms stamped by a customs official at your point of departure (airport, train, ship, etc.) from the EU.
-For example, if you buy shoes in Italy, sweaters in France, and return home after spending a few days in London, you must get the documents stamped in London.
-You can submit the forms for a refund once the document(s) are stamped.
+Keep all documents and receipts accessible — you need to get all of the forms stamped by a Customs official at your point of departure (airport, train, ship, etc.) from the EU.
+For example, if you buy shoes in Italy, sweaters in France, and return home after spending a few days in Spain, you must get the documents stamped in Spain.
+Once the documents are stamped, you can submit the forms for a refund.
 You often have three months to complete the process.

 Carry the New Items with You

-You must have the goods in your possession when you stop at the customs office.
+You must have the goods in your possession when you stop at the Customs office.
 I keep the items in my carry-on bag for easy access.
-Another option is to stop at customs before you check your bag with the airline.
-Allow yourself lots of time – the customs office can be busy.
+Another option is to stop at Customs before you check your bag with the airline.
+Regardless, allow lots of time – the Customs office can be busy and difficult to find.

 Travel Tips – Save Money When You Shop in Europe

 - Each country has specific VAT rules and spending thresholds.
-Check the Global Blue website for more information on the country or countries you plan to visit.
-Global Blue advertise a Shop Tax Free Card that allows you to claim the tax savings without the hassle of filling out the forms.
-Learn more about the Shop Tax Free Card here.
-I plan to apply for this card.
+Check the Global Blue website or Global Blue Shop Tax Free app for more information on the country or countries you plan to visit.
+Global Blue offer a Shop Tax Free Card that allows you to claim the VAT savings without the hassle of filling out the forms.
+The Global Blue Shop Tax Free app includes a Shop Tax Free Card.
+I just downloaded the app and will let you know how it works.

-- To maximize the savings, consider purchasing all of your smaller items at one shop e.g. a department store so you reach the spending threshold.
+- To maximize savings, consider purchasing all of your smaller items at one shop e.g., a department store, so you reach the spending threshold.

-- Switzerland, Norway, and Turkey are not in the EU.
-If you plan to visit these countries, be sure get your documents stamped before you leave the EU.
+- If you plan to visit non-EU countries e.g., Switzerland, Norway, and Turkey, be sure to get your documents stamped before you leave the EU.